carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/01-intro_BIDS_EEG.md

 7- People's time in a research project is an important consideration and the time spent on designing a data management strategy can vary greatly.
 It is also important to note that a unique data management strategy can have unexpected costs in the future.
 An established data standard has had the opportunity to collect experience from across the research community over several generations of projects.

 ## **The face13 data set**
-The example data set used in this lesson is the sample used in the 2013 paper "Deconstructing the early visual electrocortical responses to face and house stimuli" by James Dejardins and Sid Segalowitz (Journal of Vision: https://jov.arvojournals.org/article.aspx?articleid=2121634).
-The goal of the paper was to untangle the underlying cortical sources of the P100 and N170 ERP face effect complex using ICA.
+The example data set used in this lesson is the sample used in the 2013 paper "Deconstructing the early visual electrocortical responses to face and house stimuli" by James Desjardins and Sid Segalowitz (Journal of Vision: https://jov.arvojournals.org/article.aspx?articleid=2121634).
+The goal of the paper was to untangle the underlying cortical sources of the P100 and N170 ERP face effect complex using independent component analysis (ICA).
 Because ERP face effects have been reported at various times during the P100 and N170 ERP complex, the goal was to determine which underlying sources account for effects at the scalp over the ERP period.

 ![face13 ICA decomposition]({{ page.root }}/fig/SDC_EEG_face13_ICA.png)